· Alex Derville · 8 min read

 Broilers are small; a steer yields a lot of pounds.
 So in “one person’s year of eating,” one steer stretches across many eaters, while one chicken covers almost none of that year.
 The number of birds piles up fast.

-Step 3: Animals per average meat-eater per year
+Step 3: Land animals per average meat-eater per year

 Pounds eaten per year divided by pounds per animal: